NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Queen Mother.md

 * * *

 **Effect** You call upon a loyal subject to aid you by holding The Queen Mother out and asking her to send help.
-You cast [[Spells/Summon Animal|Summon Animal]] or [[Spells/Summon Construct|Summon Construct]], but with a range of 90 feet.
+You cast [[Summon Animal|Summon Animal]] or [[Summon Construct|Summon Construct]], but with a range of 90 feet.
 The rank of the spell is one-half your level rounded down.

 *Source: Pathfinder #192: Worst of All Possible Worlds* *OGL*